Content Marketing

 Obsidian teaches you a limited number of rules: headings, lists, links, and code blocks.
 These are the elements that convert a plain text into a structured Markdown file.
 When you have this pattern already programmed in your fingers, the process of taking notes becomes very direct.

 Notion teaches you to use / commands and block types.
 The basic note-taking work is simple, but it becomes complex when you create databases, relations, and timeline view boards.
 Therefore, the learning curve goes up.
-You get powerful project management features, but it takes a longer time to be proficient in them.
+You get powerful project management features, but it takes longer to become proficient with them.

-Patterned note-taking, which is highlighted by studies of leading universities, is the decisive factor that improves grades and long-term memory, not the platform.
+Patterned note-taking, as highlighted by studies at leading universities, is the decisive factor in improving grades and long-term memory, not the platform.
 Both tools are capable of that; they just differ in the way they teach you structure.

 Cognitive Load & Decision Paralysis

 Too many options may negatively impact one’s productivity.
-In the case of Notion, the combination of layouts, views, and advanced features may lure you into creating dashboards for hours instead of actually writing.
+In Notion, the combination of layouts, views, and advanced features can lure you into creating dashboards for hours instead of actually writing.
 This is perfect for project management and task management, but if your real objective is just writing notes, then it is quite a risky move.

 Obsidian seems to be less heavy.
 The fact that it has fewer built-in modes means that you generally open a note, write, create a few internal links, and proceed.
-This minimalist note-taking method lowers the brain’s capacity and thus makes it much easier to immerse in reading or coming up with ideas without having to switch between ten different views.
+This minimalist note-taking method reduces cognitive load, making it much easier to immerse yourself in reading or generating ideas without switching between 10 different views.

 Writing & Note-Taking Experience